nexwinds/bunny-media-offload/DOCUMENTATION.md

 - **55KB**: Minimal compression for high-quality images
 - **60KB**: Very light compression for hero images

-### Automatic Optimization
+### Optimization on Upload

-Enable automatic optimization for new uploads:
+Enable optimization for new uploads (files are optimized locally, but still require manual migration to CDN):

 ```php
 // In wp-config.php